AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

 1. Select the fragment.
 1. Select **Delete** from the toolbar.
 1. Confirm the **Delete** action.

-   >[!CAUTION]
-   >
-   >If the fragment is already referenced from another fragment, or from a page, you will then see a warning message and be required to confirm that you want to proceed with a **Force Delete**.
-The fragment, together with its content fragment component, will be deleted from any content pages.

 ## Finding Parent References of your Fragment {#parent-references-fragment}